alibaba/bifrostui/packages/bui-icons/src/index.en-US.md

 ### Customize icons

-If the predefined icon size and color cannot meet the needs, you can use`htmlColor`属customized colors for sex, or`style`属sexual customization.
+If the predefined icon size and color cannot meet the needs, you can customize the color through the 'htmlColor' property or the 'style' property.

 ```tsx
 import React from 'react';